HanseYachts: Brand acquisitions and powerboat market entry (2006–2009)

 For more than a decade, HanseYachts built sailing yachts only.
 In 2006, the company acquired the majority of Norwegian powerboat manufacturer Fjord Boats AS and started to develop seagoing powerboats.
 In 2007, the English Moody brand (sailing yachts) was added, and the creation of a new Moody range with decksaloon and aftcockpit models began.
 Furthermore, HanseYachts bought the remaining shares in Fjord Boats AS and introduced a first new Fjord model (Fjord 40 open).
 In 2008, the company completed the enlargement of its plant in Greifswald and the construction of a new production facility in Goleniów.
 In 2009, HanseYachts purchased its German competitor Dehler Yachtbau comprising the Dehler and Varianta brands as well as a production facility located in Freienohl, Germany.

-Crisis, change of ownership and recovery (2008–2016)
+Great Recession, change of ownership and recovery (2008–2016)

-In the wake of the financial crisis 2007–2008, the boating industry was affected by a massive slump in global sales.
+During the Great Recession, the boating industry was affected by a slump in global sales.
 The company's turnover dropped by 57% within one year.
 A period of high losses began.
 In 2011, founder Michael Schmidt sold his stake to German Investment holding Aurelius SE, Munich, and left the company.
 At the end of 2012, HanseYachts closed the Dehler factory in Freienohl and relocated the entire Dehler production to its lamination factory in Goleniów and its main factory in Greifswald.
 In 2013, HanseYachts parent company Aurelius SE purchased the English Sealine brand (motor yachts) together with plans, moulds, parts lists and equipment.
 In 2014, HanseYachts started to produce Sealine yachts.